 Let’s face it: Getting sick is the worst.
-And that stinging feeling in your throat that makes it painful to talk, sleep, or basically move.
-That’s why you need to know about the best teas to relieve a sore throat.
-(And if you’re particularly wise, you’ll keep them in the house for when a moment of illness strikes.)
-So why is tea such a great natural remedy?
-It has to do with the ingredients or a specific blend of herbs that works to soothe pain and kill bacteria.
+And that stinging feeling in your throat that makes it painful to talk, sleep, or swallow might be the worst symptom of all.
+Fortunately, there are a number of soothing teas you can sip on to relieve a sore throat.
+Why is tea such a great natural remedy?
+It has to do with the ingredients and the specific blend of herbs that works to soothe pain and kill bacteria.

 Now that you know more about these ingredients, scroll through to see some of the top-rated teas that contain them (and their healing properties).

 Soothe your throat with tea made from slippery elm, licorice, and marshmallow root.
 “I’ve been using it for years—it also helps when you have a stuffy nose,” says one Reddit reader.

 This tea contains slippery elm, which has chemicals that ease throat pain and kill germs.
 One user raves, “What a wonderful product.
 Never fails to make me feel good when I have a cough or a tightening in my chest.
 A real need in your medicine chest.”

 We’ve always been fans of Celestial Seasonings’ Sleepytime teas, but who knew they also had a throat-coat option?
 One user says, “This is the best tea I have found for soothing a sore throat and flu-like symptoms.
 The licorice ingredient literally coats the throat and the feeling of instant relief lasts much longer past the last sip.
 I don’t like licorice, but I love how this tea tastes.”

 Turmeric is an amazing anti-inflammatory ingredient and can be particularly helpful in healing a sore throat, according to family physician Mia Finkelston, MD.
 In addition to the spice, this tea contains yummy ingredients like vanilla bean and cinnamon.